 Bid protests challenging the VA’s use of Rule of Two violations must be approached with caution.
 Sometimes the contracting officer’s assessment under the rule may be flawed if there is no research to justify the record.

-For more help with applying the SDVOSB sole source regulations and Rule of Two in VA Contracts, call our government contract small business lawyers at 1-866-601-5518.
+For more help with applying the SDVOSB rules about sole source regulations and Rule of Two in VA Contracts, call our government contract small business lawyers at 1-866-601-5518.